Peak load management

 How peak loads can be lowered by shifting energy-intensive production processes

-It is that time of year again: when utility companies start to notify households that the annual meter reading is due.
+When utility companies start to notify households that the annual meter reading is due, many of us brace ourselves for another high bill in view of the steep increase in energy prices.
 The meter reading forms the basis of the annual bill.
-In other words, at the end of the year, the companies calculate how much electricity has been used and how much (still) needs to be paid.
+In other words, at the end of the year, the companies calculate how much electricity has been used over the year and how much (still) needs to be paid.

 This process is somewhat more complicated for energy-intensive companies as the cost of electricity also depends on how much electricity is used at the same time.
 These so-called peak loads can run expensive for businesses.
 And even if billing is only done at the end, it is still important to make sure that as few peak loads as possible occur during the year.
 What can companies do to reduce their peak loads and what kind of technical support is available?
 In this article we want to provide the answers to these questions…